eyupUK/NextGen-Automation-Framework/docs/CONTRACT_TESTING.md

 ```

 ## Troubleshooting
-- If tests don’t run, ensure you used the `-Pcontract` profile or targeted the test with `-Dtest=...`.
+- If tests don’t run, ensure you used the `-Pcontract` profile and that you’re in the project root.
 - If dependencies fail to resolve, check your Maven settings or run once on a connected machine to warm the cache.
 - Pact files not appearing?
 Verify the test completed successfully and that `target/` is not being cleaned by your IDE between runs.